In Short

 Novation

-Novation most often arises in big corporate takeovers or on the sale of a business.
-On takeover, deeds of novation are used to transfer contracts from the seller to the buyer and allow the buyer to carry on the seller’s business.
+Novation often occurs in corporate takeovers or business sales.
+In takeovers, deeds of novation transfer contracts from the seller to the buyer, enabling the buyer to continue the seller’s business.

 Deed of Novation | Assignment | |